Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 ## Contract Facets

-As mentioned on the dependencies section, an akashClient needs to be provided on the contract terms.
-The akash-client is a remotable object which has a set of methods required to interact with the Akash deployment. within the start method of the bootPlugin object
+As mentioned in the Dependencies section, an akashClient needs to be provided on the contract terms.
+The start method of the bootPlugin object returns an akash-client, which is a remotable object that has a set of methods required to interact with the Akash deployment.
+Those methods are listed bellow, and will be described in more detail in the Functionalities section.

 ```js
 return Far('akash-client', {